appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-functions.md

 #### requestToUsers
    <dd>
    Specifies the user or users to whom the request will be assigned for resolution.
-Each element in the array has to be the username for logging into your app.
+Each element in the array has to be the email that you use for logging into your Appsmith app.
 It's mandatory to supply this attribute if you are not supplying `requestToGroups` atribute.
    </dd>

 #### requestToGroups `String[]` `Optional`

 <dd>
 Specifies the group name or names to which the request will be assigned for resolution.
-When specified, the request will be assigned to all the users belonging to the group or groups.
+When specified, the request will be assigned to all the users belonging to the groups.
 Each group name must be configured in your app and have appropriate permissions to perform actions.
 It's mandatory to supply this attribute if you are not supplying the `requestToUsers` attribute.
  </dd>

 ### Return type

-The `assignRequest()` function returns a JSON object representing the generated response.
+The `assignRequest()` function returns a Promise representing the generated response.
 The response includes the following data:

 #### workflowInstanceId `String`